Champions-clan/Robert-Assistant/README.md

 - And at last it have hotkeys too so want to give commands by summoning the robert! or open the home page gui! ⌨️.

 ### Robert
-The main heart of the project and the bascially it do the everything say to him you can give him commands as commander by pressing a hotkey which is shift+tab+7 or by right clicking on this cutie thing as shown here and selecting the **Robert Listner**:-
+The main heart of the project and the bascially it do the everything say to him you can give him commands as commander by pressing a hotkey which is shift+tab+7 or by right clicking on this icon in the system tray as shown here and selecting the **Robert Listner**:-

 <img src="https://github.com/Champions-clan/Robert-Assistant/blob/master/Assets/cutie%20thing.png?raw=true" width=200px>